mariushop/prototyping-with-meteor/README.md

 ## We'll try a particular approach
  - hands on, mind on, voice on
  - we'll follow a story line ([this one](storyline.md))
- - we'll throw away our code after each session and rewrite it on the next

 ## Logistics
   - 4 seats available